 4) For visual learners taking notes, the Mapping Method is the way to go

-Of all the methods, this is the most visual, allowing you to organize the information in the most creative way possible.
+This is the most visual of all the methods, allowing you to organize the information in the most creative way possible.
 The limit of this method is your imagination: you can use colors, figures, or drawings to maximize the retention of information.

 Pros of The Mapping Method